matrix-org/matrix-spec-proposals/proposals/2228-self-destructing-events.md

 ## Proposal

-Users can specify that a message should self-destruct by adding the following field to any event's content:
+Users can specify that a message should self-destruct by adding one or more of the following fields to any event's content:

 `m.self_destruct`:
   the duration in milliseconds after which the participating servers should